Profile information

 * Share copies of their ID for safety reasons.

-If you have experience or ideas in interior design, sustainable construction, or creative projects, that’s a big plus!
+If you have experience in working with children, community development, or sustainable living or ideas in interior design, sustainable construction, or creative projects, that’s a big plus!
 Otherwise, a positive attitude and willingness to help are all we need.A little more information

 Internet access